ethanlee515/ethanlee515.github.io/MPQC-SWIA/script.md

 There's this other security notion called "identifiable abort".
 It means that when things go wrong, everyone at least knows whose to blame.

-This idea was introduced in 2014 by this work.
+This idea was introduced in 2014 by Ishai, Ostrovsky, and Zikas.
 The security notion is actually satisfied by the GMW protocol.
+That's Goldreich, Micali, and Wigderson.
 The key idea is to use broadcast and ZK proofs, so the honest parties can prove that they did what they're supposed to.